aipresenter/aipresenter/README.md

 --script-out=myscript.yml
 ```

+Once completed the script is written to the file myscript.yml, and is accessable in the aipresenter folder.

 ### dialogue and audio generation
-In this example, the script is used by chatgpt to generate dialogue, which includes a narrator due to the parameter `--narrator`, then used by elevenlabs to generate an mp3 file of the dialogue
+In this example, the script is used by chatgpt to generate dialogue, which includes a narrator due to the parameter `--narrator`, then used by elevenlabs to generate an mp3 file of the dialogue.

 ```
 python3 main.py \